civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

 -  The **Execute real-time monetary transactions** box is checked by default.
 You would uncheck this box if you are using this contribution page for free membership signup or to solicit in-kind (non-monetary) donations, or when you want **all** users to submit their payment offline.
 -  Select the **Currency**.
--  Select one or more **Payment Processors** for this page (which you have previously configured).
+-  Select one or more previously configured **[Payment Processors](../contributions/payment-processors)** for this page.
 Some organizations find it is a good idea to give their constituents a choice of processors.
 You can do this by setting up multiple processors, and checking the corresponding boxes on this form.
 -  Check the **Pay Later** box if you want to give users the option to submit payment offline (e.g. mail in a cheque, call in a credit card, deposit directly into your bank account etc.).
-If you allow pay later contribution syou will to decide on a label for the checkbox to your users and the intructions for submitting these delayed payments.
+If you allow pay later contributions you will need to decide on a checkbox label to display to your users and the instructions for submitting these delayed payments.
--  Check the **Contribution Amounts Section Enabled** box to allow various specific amounts to be presented.
-Leave this unchecked if, for example, you are using the page for membership sign-ups that have fixed amounts, which will show only the fixed membership amounts and not allow custom amounts to be entered.
+-  If you uncheck the **Contribution Amounts Section Enabled** the remaining fields on this page will vanish.
+You will only be able accept fixed-amount membership fees, or, if you configure a membership price set, fixed-amount memberships fees and other contributions as specified in the price set which will all be charged in a single transaction.
 -  Select a pre-defined **Price Set** (for more complex payment options), OR enter up to 10 fixed contribution amounts in the table at the bottom of the page.)
 -  You can check **Recurring contributions** if you payment processor and its integration with CiviCRM support recurring billing and you want to allow this feature.
 (There are restrictions on recurring payments when [membership fees](../membership/defining-memberships) are being paid.)
 If you check **Recurring contributions** further settings become visible.